plpxsk/R/README.md

   * [helpers.R](helpers.R)

-	Helper functions I reuse in my projects, and so can you
+	Helper functions I (re)use in my projects, and so can you

   * [snippets.md](snippets.md)